FineInstructions: Scaling Synthetic Instructions to Pre-Training Scale: FineInstructions

 \subsection{Matching Documents to Instruction Templates}

 We next use a semantic similarity embedding model, BGE-M3, to embed the compatible document descriptions for the \textasciitilde 18M templates and build a FAISS retrieval index on the resulting embeddings \citep{bge_embedding,faiss}.
-Given a corpus of unstructured documents (e.g.\ a representative LLM pre-training dataset), we prompt an LLM to convert \textasciitilde 200K documents into descriptions specifying the type of knowledge contained in each document, which are then embedded with the same embedding model.
+Given a corpus of unstructured documents (e.g.\ a representative LLM pre-training dataset), we prompt an LLM to convert \textasciitilde 200K documents into descriptions specifying the type of knowledge contained in each document, which are then embedded with the same model.
 With each document's embedding, we query the FAISS index and retrieve five potentially compatible instruction templates.
-We use the LLM to judge whether the document and instruction template are compatible to produce hard positive ($1$) and hard negative ($0$) examples of compatibility that are used with a cosine similarity loss to fine-tune the BGE-M3 embedding model.
+We use the LLM to judge whether the document and instruction template are compatible to produce hard positive ($1$) and hard negative ($0$) examples of compatibility used with a cosine similarity loss to fine-tune the BGE-M3 embedding model.
 We fine-tune this model to directly embed documents and compatible document descriptions of instruction templates close together or far apart based on the compatibility labels \citep{sentence_transformers}.
 To further improve the task-relevance of the embeddings, we repeat this process, ultimately fine-tuning BGE-M3 twice.
 In the second fine-tuning stage, we introduce a custom pooling layer (described below) that allows us to efficiently produce multiple embeddings at the pooling layer when embedding a single document.
 Each of the $K$ pooled embeddings aims to represent each of $K$ different sections or chunks of the document.
 This allow us to retrieve templates relevant to different pieces of information throughout a long document.

-\paragraph{Gaussian Pooling for Document Coverage} To ensure we can retrieve instruction templates that adequately cover the entire document, we train our embedding model with a custom ``Gaussian pooling'' layer.
-It augments the typical mean pooling embedding computed globally over all tokens in the document's text sequence.
-Gaussian pooling additionally produces multiple ``local'' embeddings computed with a soft, Gaussian-weighted pooling each focusing on different sections of the text.
-The Gaussian kernels are evenly distributed across the text, each centered at a fixed fraction of the text sequence length, so that different kernels capture distinct semantic regions or ``chunks'' of longer documents.
+\paragraph{Gaussian Pooling for Document Coverage} To ensure retrieved instruction templates adequately cover the entire document, we augment the standard global mean pooling with a custom ``Gaussian pooling'' layer.
+Instead of relying solely on a single global embedding, this layer computes multiple ``local'' embeddings using soft, Gaussian-weighted pooling.
+By evenly distributing $K = 5$ Gaussian kernels across the text sequence, each embedding captures a distinct semantic region (or ``chunk'') of the document, yielding 6 total retrieval representations per document (including the global embedding).